 Before accepting a crisis placement, work through these questions:

 1. Can you functionally orient yourself to a new unit in under a day?
-Not familiarize yourself with policies over time – actually orient, including finding the crash cart, understanding the documentation system, identifying escalation pathways, and managing a full patient load.
+This means real-time orientation under pressure, not familiarizing yourself with policies over the course of a shift: finding the crash cart, understanding the documentation system, identifying escalation pathways, and managing a full patient load within hours of arrival.
 If yes, you may be ready.
 If you’re uncertain, wait.

 2. What’s your plan if you’re asked to work outside your competency scope?
 Before you start, know your state’s right-to-refuse guidelines and your agency’s escalation path.
 Have a script.
 “I’m not competent to care for patients on [unit type] without additional orientation” is a complete sentence.
 Be prepared to use it.